swarmcity/sc-terminal/README.md

 # NOTE

-This release is finished.
-This version is now being integrated in Boardwalk : https://github.com/swarmcity/sc-boardwalk
+**This release is finished.
+This version is now being integrated in Boardwalk.

-Please check that repo for following further development of swarm.city
+Please check that repo for following further development of swarm.city**

+https://github.com/swarmcity/sc-boardwalk

 # Swarm City Terminal